-PFN Logging: PFN is considered a direct measurement of true uranium concentration (% $U_5O_8$ ) and is used to verify the grades of uranium intercepts previously reported by gamma logging.
-PFN logging is accomplished by a down-hole probe in much the same manner as gamma logs, however only the mineralized interval above and below are logged.
-After review of the gamma log from each drill hole, the URE field geologists determine if any intercepts warrant PFN logging, based on the GT of the gamma intercepts (GT $\geq 0.10$ ).
-If selected by the field geologists and if the PFN to is available within a reasonable time frame, the hole will be logged by PFN.
-As such, the PFN results are employed man addition of gamma derived results, but not as a complete replacement or duplication of them.
-Approximately 13 percent of all holes drilled by URE on the PFN toggied.
-Quality control for the PFN is performed at the DOE test in a manner similar to that described above for the gamma tool.
+PFN Logging: PFN is considered a direct measurement of true uranium concentration (% U_3O_8) and is used to verify the grades of uranium intercepts previously reported by gamma logging.
+PFN logging is accomplished by a down-hole probe in much the same manner as gamma logs, however only the mineralized interval plus a buffer interval above and below are logged.
+After review of the gamma log from each drill hole, the URE field geologists determine if any intercepts warrant PFN logging, based on the GT of the gamma intercepts ($GT \ge 0.10$).
+If selected by the field geologist and if the PFN tool is available within a reasonable time frame, the hole will be logged by PFN.
+As such, the PFN results are employed only as a confirmation of gamma derived results, but not as a complete replacement or duplication of them.
+Approximately 13 percent of all holes drilled by URE on the Property have been PFN logged.
+Quality control for the PFN is performed at the DOE test pit in a manner similar to that described above for the gamma tool.